go-pkgz/fileutils/README.md

 - `CopyFile` copies a file from source to destination
 - `CopyDir` copies all files recursively from the source to destination directory
 - `ListFiles` returns sorted slice of file paths in directory
+- `TempFileName` returns returns a new temporary file name

 ## Install and update